 How to Make Coconut Butter

-- 16 ounces shredded unsweetened coconut (dried coconut with no added ingredients)
+- 16 ounces shredded unsweetened coconut (about 4 1/2 cups)